piffpaffpuff/woocommerce-delivery-notes/readme.txt

 *Note:* This works with both single themes and child themes (if you use some framework like Genesis).
 If your current active theme is a child theme put the custom folder there! (e.g. `/wp-content/themes/your-child-theme-name/woocommerce`)

 = Can I use a different custom template for invoices and delivery notes? = Yes.
 Create in the `your-theme-name/woocommerce/delivery-notes` folder a file named `print-invoice.php` and another `print-delivery-note.php`.
+Or just create a file `print.php` to use the same template for invoices and delivery notes.
 Now write some nice code to make your templates look as you like.

 *Note:* The `print.php` isn't needed when you have a `print-invoice.php` and `print-delivery-note.php` file.
 However the template system falls back to the `print.php` file inside your themes folder and then inside the plugins folder when `print-invoice.php` and/or `print-delivery-note.php` weren't found.